miykael/nipype-beginner-s-guide/_sources/neuroimaging.txt

        :width: 270pt
        :align: center

 Immediately after neural activity the blood oxygen level decreases, known as the *initial dip*, because of the local energy consumption.
-This is followed by the increased flow of new and oxygen rich blood towards the energy consuming region.
+This is followed by increased flow of new and oxygen-rich blood towards the energy consuming region.
 After 4-6 seconds a peak of blood oxygen level is reached.
-After no further neuronal activation takes place the signal decreases again and goes through an undershoot, before it reaches the baseline again.
+After no further neuronal activation takes place the signal decreases again and typically undershoots, before rising again to the baseline level.

-This blood oxygen level is exactly what we measure with fMRI.
-The MRI-Scanner is able to measure the change in the magnetic field caused by the difference in the  magnetic susceptibility of oxygenated (diamagnetic) and deoxygenated (paramagnetic) blood.
-The signal is therefore called the **Blood Oxygen Level Dependent (BOLD) respond**.
+The blood oxygen level is exactly what we measure with fMRI.
+The MRI Scanner is able to measure the changes in the magnetic field caused by the difference in the  magnetic susceptibility of oxygenated (diamagnetic) and deoxygenated (paramagnetic) blood.
+The signal is therefore called the **Blood Oxygen Level Dependent (BOLD) response**.

 .. only:: html